 Badgers are variously described as opportunistic omnivores or local specialists.
 Throughout much of their range (and across the entire UK) they feed primarily on oligochaetes (earthworms).
 One 1981 study on badgers from six areas in Scotland, for example, concluded that the dominant food at every site was earthworms (Lumbricus terrestris and L. rubellus).
 Similarly, a study on a population of badgers in southwest Britain found that 75% of individuals had worms in their stomach, with 57% containing virtually nothing but worms.
 Various authors report that it is not uncommon for a single adult badger to eat 200 earthworms per night, especially on warm, still, damp nights, which make for excellent worming.
 Indeed, throughout much of their range, earthworms comprise about half of the badger's diet, while mammals and insects constitute about 10% and 15%, respectively.

 Birds & mammals

 Badgers may also take birds and their eggs, although precisely how significant they are as an avian predator is still a matter of debate.
 Anecdotal evidence, largely from the 1940s and 1950s, suggests that badgers may occasionally be responsible for heavy losses of gamebirds and it appears that in years when their preferred food is scarce, badgers may take more birds.
-However, there is little in the way of documentary evidence to support these notions.
-Indeed, from the numerous studies looking at the diet of badgers across their range, it seems that birds are an uncommon addition to their diet.
+There is little in the way of documentary evidence to support these notions, however, and from the numerous studies looking at the diet of badgers across their range, it seems that birds are an uncommon addition to their diet.
 On 27th June 2022, Paul Coombes and Nick Bristow captured some intriguing behaviour from a badger on the trailcamera they had setup on a nightjar's nest in Nottinghamshire.
 The badgers sniffed intensively at the nest and even picked up one of the eggs before dropping it, sniffing around the nest again, and leaving the nest.
 BTO biologist Greg Conway commented on the Paul's Twitter thread, recalling how badgers and foxes were the main mammalian nest predators of the 36 nests they monitored using trailcamera in Thetford Forest, never leaving anything behind.